Heavy Breathing in Cats

 Feline heart disease

-Feline heart disease is a serious medical condition.
-Fortunately, it is not as common in cats as dogs or even humans.
+Heart disease is a serious medical condition.
+Fortunately, it is not extremely common in cats.
 In addition to heavy breathing, other symptoms of feline heart disease include poor appetite, weight loss, sudden collapse, and even sudden paralysis of the hind legs.
 Feline heart disease can be predisposed in certain breeds of cats.
 It can be congenital, present at birth, or adult-onset.
-Either way, this condition can be treated, and depending on the severity your feline friend can still go on to live a normal life.
+Either way, this condition can be managed, and depending on the severity, your feline friend can still go on to live a normal life.

 Tracheitis

 Tracheitis, an infection of the trachea, might appear as rapid and shallow breathing in your cat.
-It can be accompanied by a cough and sometimes there can be a bluish tint of the gums and mucous membranes.
-This is called cyanosis.
+It can be accompanied by a cough, and sometimes there can be a bluish tint of the gums and mucous membranes.
+This is called cyanosis and it is a side effect of too little oxygen in the blood.
 You should take your cat to the vet right away if you notice these symptoms, or if they are lethargic or not eating.

 Cat hay fever

-Did you know your cat can get hay fever too?
+Did you know your cat can get hay fever, too?
 Though it presents a little differently than in humans, cats can get hay fever, or seasonal allergies, just like us.
-Some common symptoms of hay fever in cats can include itchy eyes, chewing at their paws, sores or missing patches of fur, and even snoring as a result of a sore throat.
-The inflammation as a result of the allergen can cause heavy breathing in your cat.
+Some common symptoms of hay fever in cats can include itchy eyes, chewing at their paws, sores or missing patches of fur, and even snoring due to a sore throat.
+The inflammation resulting from the allergen can cause heavy breathing in your cat.

 Asthma